-Did you notice that it turned into pumpkin week on Henry Happened?
+Did you notice that it turned into pumpkin week on Hello Natural?
 I wish I could say that was on purpose!
 Unfortunately advanced planning is not my forte.
 Whenever I attempt to “get ahead” with the blog someone inevitably gets a stomach virus, the croup or some other unpleasant ailment.
 So lesson learned: Stop pushing so hard.
 Do the best you can.
 Because the reality is, I would happily take a week of everyone sleeping through the night over being blogger extraordinaire.

 But I wasn’t kidding when I said I loved October (only 18 days till my birthday!) so it’s time to celebrate with a special fall colored bracelet stack.
-The goal with these bracelets is to use materials you have on hand.
+The goal with these fall bracelets is to use materials you have on hand.
 We used a little bit of everything – yarn, embroidery thread, suede cord and rat tail cord.
 The designs are simple so do a search through your ribbons and trims and find colors that complement each other.

 Supplies needed for all bracelets:

 - Gold jump rings

 - Gold lobster clasps

 - Jewelry pliers

 3-color braided bracelet